mlwithC/spotifypopularitypredictor/README.md.txt

 -Offers strong performance with clear class boundaries, especially in high-dimensional space.

 added the comparison model barplot among them we have choosen the random forest model to save.

+saved the model and tried to run but the model is predicting wrong well thts expected it i think the model is unbalanced so wrking on it